 Do you own or work for a small business that is facing the challenge of establishing a website and Internet presence but have no idea where to start?
-Do you have questions about the process, expected costs, do’s and don’ts, and feasibility of website design and don’t know who or even what to ask?
-We help businesses launch successfully onto the Web everyday and offer this step-by-step guide as a resource to you as you consider your Internet options.
+Do you have questions about the process, expected costs, do’s and don’ts, and feasibility of website design and don’t know who, or even what, to ask?
+We help businesses create and maximize their online presence every day and offer this step-by-step guide as a resource to you as you consider your Internet options.
 In addition, we have put together an FAQ section to address some of the most frequently asked questions.

-The first and most critical step in creating a successful online presence is the careful articulation of your Internet goals.
+This step is critical in creating a successful online presence—the careful articulation of your Internet goals.
 What do you want your web site to do for you?
-Web sites can do many different things: business promotion, e-commerce, customer service, employee recruitment, new customer acquisition, client retention and more.
-Knowing what you want the website to do for your business will dictate the design and technological capabilities of the site.
+Websites can do many different things: business promotion, e-commerce, customer service, employee recruitment, new customer acquisition, client retention and more.
+Knowing what you want the website to do for your business will dictate the design and technological requirements of the website.
 Further, it will enable you to better communicate your expectations to the web development team.

 After developing a rough sketch of your overall goals for the site, the best place to turn is the Internet itself by doing a little research.
 Search on Google for websites within your industry and for your competitors’ sites.
 By doing so, you can get great ideas and develop a better understanding of the market and your competition within it.
 Take lots of notes and paste URLs of example sites into your Word doc of notes, noting what you like and don’t like about each example.

 Step #4: Select Providers

-Creating, posting, and managing a successful web site requires graphic artists, webmasters, web hosting services, and Internet connection services to connect to the Internet and route your email.
+Creating, launching, and managing a successful website requires graphic artists, web developers, and web hosting services.
 You may want to interview several companies to ensure that you will be receiving the level of service, design, and follow up that suits your business and its objectives.
 Different companies provide varying levels of services, and your best result will come from a good fit between their service offerings and your needs.
-Some questions that may help in your evaluation of companies include:
+Some questions that may help in your evaluation of providers include:

 - What do the clients of the provider say about them?
 Get referrals of people you can talk to.
 Read the online reviews for each provider.
-To see what some clients of dandelion marketing have to say about us, see our portfolio.
+To see what some clients of dandelion marketing have to say about us, read our reviews here.

-- What will the web development company do to market your new Internet property?
-How will they help you get visitors, and more importantly new customers, to your site? dandelion marketing is certified in web positioning and search engine placement; click here to learn about our Internet Marketing Services.
+- What will the web development company do to market your new website?
+How will they help you get visitors, and more importantly new customers, to your site? dandelion marketing offers 20 years of SEO experience; click here to learn about our Internet Marketing Services.
 SEO services are not typically included in a website design proposal.
 If you need those services, you will want to make sure you have pricing for that as well before making your decision.

 dandelion marketing works with many providers and is able to provide a seamless Internet team to you by pulling together the best providers to meet your needs.
 We manage the process for you so you don’t have to worry about who is doing what.
 To ask us specific questions, please complete the contact form by clicking here.